 Staff identified 11 wildlife projects that requested regional coordination-type activities in their budgets.
-In reviewing the work-element descriptions, some of the work clearly identified as "regional coordination" is similar to how the Council describes it in our six program regional coordination contracts.
-It appears that some of this work could be duplicative of coordination funds already embedded in program coordination contracts (for example, CBFWA member subcontracts with individual state and tribes).
+In reviewing the work-element descriptions, some of the work is clearly identified is as "regional coordination" similar to how we describe it in our six program regional coordination contracts.
+It appears that some of this work could be duplicative of coordination funds already imbedded in the program coordination contracts (for example, CBFWA member subcontracts with individual state and tribes, or other contracts listed above.)

-An example of a work element description that is clearly "regional coordination" is: "Includes but is not limited to Northwest Power Planning and Conservation Council meetings and CBFWA meetings.
+An example work element description of one that is clearly "regional coordination" is: "Includes but is not limited to Northwest Power Planning and Conservation Council meetings and CBFWA meetings.
 Attend meetings and share information and ideas with other agencies and stakeholders within the region".

 Other work element descriptions are less clear and blend what looks to be regional coordination with local project coordination activities.
-An example of this is:
+An example description of that is: